fmher/project-4/README.md

 - Selected car will show its details
 - show homepage
 - Buy Button that pops up a phone number
+- Now we can see if our project starts up!
+Run python3 manage.py runserver

 # Stretch Goals